 The National Safety and Quality Health Service (NSQHS) Standards are developed by the Australian Commission on Safety and Quality and Health Care to drive the implementation of safety and quality systems and improve the quality of health care in Australia.
 The NSQHS Standards provide a nationally consistent statement about the level of care consumers can expect from health service organisations.

-Wolper Jewish Hospital has undergone full accreditation against all NSQHS Standards.
+Wolper Jewish Hospital is accredited against all NSQHS Standards.

-Independent auditors spent two days at the Hospital reviewing its policies, procedures and practises recommending ongoing certification with 26 ‘met with merit’ findings, which are reported back to the Australian Commission on Safety and Quality on Healthcare.
+In 2019, independent auditors spent two days at the Hospital reviewing its policies, procedures and practises recommending ongoing certification with 26 ‘met with merit’ findings, which were reported to the Australian Commission on Safety and Quality on Healthcare.

 The auditors recommended ‘met with merit’ findings in the general areas of governance, education, infection control, antimicrobial stewardship, medication management as well as consumer and community partnership.